 After college, I worked at “regular jobs” for many years while continuing to create art in my free time.
 I exhibited work in a variety of venues throughout Arizona.
 I met my husband-to-be, Pat, when he was hired by one of the companies where I worked.
 We married.
 A few years later, we welcomed our only child, Molly, to the family.

 In 1997, our family moved back east to Maryland for Pat’s new job, settling just north of Baltimore in Baltimore County.
 I was able to concentrate on raising Molly and, as time permitted, continue my creative studies by taking classes and workshops given by notable artist/instructors.

 I have been active in the community in general and in the arts community in Baltimore, Baltimore County, and the surrounding areas.
 For two years, I was the Art Auction Chair for Baltimore Outreach Services’ (BOS) New Beginnings Spring Gala.
 BOS is a nonprofit organization in the city of Baltimore that provides housing, education, and jobs for homeless women and their children.
 I volunteered for four years to act as a Visual Arts Juror for the PTA Reflections Program at Cockeysville Middle School in Cockeysville, Maryland.
 This national student recognition program encourages artistic creativity in the classroom and at home.

-I have been involved with many local arts organizations, participating in programs, exhibitions, and volunteering for a wide variety activities.
-I am a long-time, continuing member of the Women Artists’ Forum, having held the positions of Co-President, Program Chair, and Membership Chair.
+I have been involved with many local arts organizations, participating in programs, exhibitions, and volunteering for a wide variety of activities.
+I was a long-time member of the Women Artists’ Forum, a Baltimore County volunteer association promoting the arts and local artists.
+As an artist, I learned extra valuable lessons while being involved with this group by holding the positions of Co-President, Program Chair, and Membership Chair.